 An SKU is a unit used to differentiate between different products (shirts and pants), between similar products (a large shirt and a medium one), and also to keep stock of inventory.
 It is a unique identification system.

 Upselling is the method of presenting a customer with a better version of the product they are purchasing.
 Where cross-selling is promoting different products that are generally bought together, upselling is promoting a more expensive option with more features.
 For example, a customer about to purchase a 3-month course on Udemy or Skillshare is prompted to purchase the 1-year course, which provides additional features but also costs more.

 Whether you’re the business owner, eCommerce head, the IT specialist, or the analyst, it's important to have an all-round understanding of these eCommerce terms that travel across domains.
-An eCommerce store and its marketing strategies can easily be fine-tuned by simply understanding what these terms and their values mean.
+An eCommerce store owner can easily fine-tune their marketing strategies by simply understanding what these retail jargon mean.

 On a side note, if you manage an eCommerce business and are struggling with conversion rate, AOV, cart abandonment, and so on, you should definitely consider using Argoid's AI-driven product recommendation engine.

 Argoid AI-enabled eCommerce stores are already seeing a minimum of 20% increase in conversion rates, and 1200% ROI.
 Learn more here.

 Dropshipping is a type of eCommerce model where an online store does not store any physical products but creates an arrangement with manufacturers who directly deliver items to customers.

 SKU is each unit used to differentiate between different products, similar products, and also to keep track of your overall stock.